 Liability waivers

-Renting skis, climbing a rock wall, skydiving — if there’s danger involved, the business will probably ask you sign something.
-These liability waivers impact your rights.
+Renting skis, climbing a rock wall, skydiving — if there’s danger involved, the business will probably ask you to sign something beforehand.
+These liability waivers can impact your rights, often preventing you from getting compensation if you get hurt.

 “You assume all risks, even if arising from our negligence.”